Generic Name: amphetamine (am FET a meen)

 blood circulation problems in the hands or feet.

-Amphetamine may be habit-forming.
-Never share amphetamine with another person, especially someone with a history of drug abuse or addiction.
+Adzenys XR-ODT may be habit-forming.
+Misuse can cause addiction, overdose, or death.
 Keep the medication in a place where others cannot get to it.
 Selling or giving away this medicine is against the law.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.